saintedlama/orion.client/modules/cf-launcher/README.md

-# Warning #
-The `cf-launcher@0.0.0` package published to npm is not recommended for general use.
-It may be unpublished or deprecated at any time.
-Please wait for a stable release before installing or depending on cf-launcher.

 # cf-launcher #
 A harness for your [Cloud Foundry](http://cloudfoundry.org/) application that makes debugging a bit easier. cf-launcher wraps a simple web UI around your app, adding a [visual debugger](https://github.com/node-inspector/node-inspector), and the ability to kill or restart